mobiusml/aana_sdk/docs/pages/model_hub/speaker_diarization.md

         show_docstring_description: false
         docstring_section_style: list

+### Accessing Gated Models

+The PyAnnote speaker diarization models are gated, requiring special access.
+To use these models:

+1. **Request Access**:
+    Visit the [PyAnnote Speaker Diarization 3.1 model page](https://huggingface.co/pyannote/speaker-diarization-3.1) on Hugging Face.
+Log in, fil out the form, and request access.

+2. **Approval**:
+    - If automatic, access is granted immediately.
+    - If manual, wait for the model authors to approve your request.

+3. **Set Up the SDK**:
+    After approval, add your Hugging Face access token to your `.env` file by setting the `HF_TOKEN` variable:

+    ```plaintext
+    HF_TOKEN=your_huggingface_access_token
+    ```

+    To get your Hugging Face access token, visit the [Hugging Face Settings - Tokens](https://huggingface.co/settings/tokens).

 ### Example Configurations

 As an example, let's see how to configure the Speaker Diarization deployment for the [Speaker Diarization-3.1 model](https://huggingface.co/pyannote/speaker-diarization-3.1).

-Note that pyannote speaker diarization models are gated.
-Get access to the model from (https://huggingface.co/pyannote/speaker-diarization-3.1) and use HuggingFace access token via setting environment variable in the SDK (`HF_TOKEN` variable in `.env`) before using the model.

 !!! example "Speaker diarization-3.1"